alt3kx/wafparan01d3/README.md

 ```
 ### Demos
 You can try `wafparan01d3.sh` by running the demo environment that deploys WAF ModSecurity & 'Mock' using latest OWASP Core Rule Set `CRS 3.3.2` and `wafparan01d3.sh` evaluating ModSecurity paranoia levels easyble customizable.

-The detault payload avaiable was called `mysql_gosecure.txt` based on the research "A Scientific Notation Bug in MySQL left AWS WAF Clients Vulnerable to SQL Injection" from gotsecure available here https://www.gosecure.net/blog/2021/10/19/a-scientific-notation-bug-in-mysql-left-aws-waf-clients-vulnerable-to-sql-injection/ arising the idea of evaluating our WAFs in their different levels of paranoia either in a default configuration or by disabling different rules / ids